Fibonacci sequence and its generalizations in doped quantum spin ladders: Multi-legged spin ladders

 As with two- and three-legged ladders, the rate of increase in the number of dimer coverings in four-legged RVB ladders, $\alpha^{\prime\prime}={Z_{N}}/{Z_{N-1}}$, for large $N$ is given by the relation

 where the solution of $\alpha^{\prime\prime}$, which is positive and greater than unity, has been considered.
 With respect to the number of rungs, the comparable rates of divergence for the two-, three-, and four-legged ladders are respectively $\alpha^2$, ${\alpha^\prime}^2$, and ${\alpha^{\prime\prime}}^2$.
-We find that the four-legged ladder has a much higher rate of divergence that the two- and three-legged ladders.
+We find that the four-legged ladder has a much higher rate of divergence than the two- and three-legged ladders.
+To account for the increase in coverings due to the number of legs, one can define a quantity, $\beta_l$, such that $Z_{N}^l= \beta_l^l Z_{N-2}^l$, where $l$ is the number of legs.
+This gives us $\beta_2$ = 2.6180, $\beta_3$ = 2.4060, and $\beta_4$ = 2.8136.
 With respect to the number of spins, for the same set of ladders, the comparable rates are $\alpha^6$, ${\alpha^\prime}^4$, and ${\alpha^{\prime\prime}}^3$, respectively, such that the number of spins to compare at each step are equal, i.e., $2\times 6$ = $3\times 4$ = $4\times 3$.
 Again, the four-legged ladder has a much higher rate of divergence than the two-legged ladder, with the three-legged ladder having the lowest rate.